 When I graduated from college, I remember all I could think about were ways to get ahead of the pack and make something of myself.
 One day, I told myself, I’d drive a fancy car and live in a big mansion.
 The company I started working at, however, refused to hire anyone for an executive position unless they had an MBA or PhD, relegating me to start at the bottom as an entry-level employee.
 “People struggle to go upward, but water flows downward,” I told myself.
 To get a chance at a promotion, I often stayed behind after work by myself in the company library; I read every single report from previous projects.
 I became an unabashed workaholic.
 On more than one occasion, I exhausted myself to the point that I felt a pain in my chest and had difficulty breathing.
 This eventually culminated in a full-blown asthma attack.
 Again and again, I brushed it off.
 “No pain, no gain,” I kept telling myself.
 After several years of hard work, I finally caught my boss’ attention, only to be blindsided when another woman who had joined the company long after me and was less skilled at her job—but who had a higher degree—was instead promoted to supervisor.
 This left me feeling completely slighted and discontent.
 So, with my sights set on acquiring fame and gain, I decided to quit my job and leave for the United States to pursue an advanced degree.

 A few years later, I received my master’s degree and returned to Taiwan to continue my climb up the corporate ladder.
 Before long, I held a senior position in my company and was paid a very high salary.
 I lived in a big house, splurged on hot spring resorts, and my friends and family all applauded me for my accomplishments.
 You could say I had it all—fame and gain.
 However, I still wasn’t satisfied with my life.
 I felt like I was completely surrounded by wildly successful entrepreneurs and investors, and I yearned to be on their level.
 The idea of becoming an entrepreneur soon became unshakable.
 To turn my dream into a reality, I continued working while also making real estate deals on the side.
 Before long, I had taken out mortgages to buy several rental properties.
 In the meantime, I was also taking classes on investing and financial management.
 First, I started with forex trading, then quickly moved on to mutual funds.
 Later, I learned how to invest in equities, futures, and options.
-I watched some of my friends try their hand at the stock market and tens of thousands overnight—some even became millionaires in just a few years.
+I watched some of my friends try their hand at the stock market and make tens of thousands overnight—some even became millionaires in just a few years.
 I was consumed with envy and constantly fantasized about striking it rich one day, just like them.
 By that time, I was spending three or four hours every day after work following the market.
 Even while at work, I couldn’t stop thinking about trading futures and was constantly checking my portfolio.
 Since futures markets can be so volatile, I was filled with anxiety—my heart would start racing and my palms would sweat every time I went to place an order.
 My biggest fear was waking up one morning to find that my entire fortune had evaporated overnight.
 As a result, I had bouts of insomnia and frequently lost my appetite.
 After becoming engrossed in the stock market for so long, I lost interest in my job, lost interest in my friendships, and lost interest in romance.
 So, I resigned from my job in order to devote my entire focus to the stock market.

 One day, I got wind of an investment opportunity that claimed to generate an 8% return every month.
 Thinking this was my chance to easily rake in huge profits, and consumed with desire, I put all of my savings into this investment.
 Before the investment could even start paying a dividend, however, everything unraveled and it was exposed as a Ponzi scheme.
 Never mind the promised interest gains—in the end, I wasn’t even able to recoup the principal, which seemingly evaporated into thin air.
 During those years, I lost hundreds of thousands of dollars in the stock market.
 I was crushed.
 But even then, I still hadn’t had enough.
 I saw that two or three of the apartments I’d invested in earlier were steadily increasing in value every year, and I kicked myself for not buying more.
 So, I went ahead and took out even more loans to buy two luxury apartments in a high-end area.
 Then, out of nowhere, the real estate market took a nosedive, and buyers were nowhere to be found.
 After a string of failed investments, losing my shirt in real estate, and getting up to my eyeballs in debt, I felt like all of my hard work over the past few years had amounted to nothing.
 I was devastated.
 No words could express the pain in my heart and, on the verge of a physical and mental breakdown, I collapsed on the floor and wept for two hours.